Psalm 142:7 “Bring my soul out of prison, That I may praise Your name; The righteous shall surround me, For You shall deal bountifully with me.”

-We who have been adopted into God’s spiritual household have been made heirs according to the promise.
-We have been redeemed from death unto life.
-We live by a different mantra, moving from one of humanism to one that has been captivated by God’s love.
+Those who have been adopted into God’s spiritual household have been made heirs according to the promise.
+They have been redeemed from death unto life.
+They live by a different mantra, moving from one of humanism to one that has been captivated by God’s love.

-Even though true believers dwell in this world, we are called to be separate from it.
-We live as exiles in a land that is ruled by an evil magistrate, bent on self-adulation and incorporating a creed that is an affront to God’s Holiness.
+Even though true believers dwell in this world, they are called to be separate from it.
+They live as exiles in a land that is ruled by an evil magistrate, bent on self-adulation and incorporating a creed that is an affront to God’s Holiness.
 The downfall of Satan has already been set, the followers of his masquerade will soon follow him to the grave.

-The world lives by the creed of self-adulation while laced with false humility.
-The believer lives by humility and the exaltation of the Savior.
+The world lives in false humility.
+The believer lives humbly before God and exalts the Savior.

 Mark 12:39-41 “Jesus replied, “This is the most important: ‘Hear O Israel, the Lord our God, the Lord is One.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 No other commandment is greater than these.”

-This creed is a summation of God’s moral law.
-It is the crux of Christianity and it is the standard of living that separates true and false believers.
+This creed is the summation of God’s righteousness—It is the crux of Christianity and it is the standard of living that separates true and false believers.